How Do You Measure Up?

 Test 1: Squat to Chair Test

-All you need to do is count how many times you can go from sitting to standing – without using your hands – in 30 seconds.
-To do the test, find a chair with a straight back and no armrests.
-Sit in the chair with your feet flat on the floor, and cross your arms over your chest, resting your hands on your shoulders.
-Using a timer set for 30 seconds, stand up, then sit down, repeating this movement as often as you can until the time elapses.
-Count how many times you can move from sitting to standing.
-Ensure good squat technique with your knees throughout.
+This test is a measure of lower body power.
+If you can perform a hip hinge correctly and you can get out of a chair without using your arms, then you're setting yourself up to age well.
+For this test, all you need to do is count how many times you can go from sitting to standing (without using your hands) in 30 seconds.
+Find a chair with a straight back and no armrests.
+Sit in the chair with your feet flat on the floor, and place your arms across your chest, resting your hands on your shoulders.
+Using a timer set for 30 seconds, stand up, then sit down and repeat.
+Count how many repetitions you can perform in the time available.
+Ensure you maintain good squat technique throughout.
+If you're unsure about your form, please see this video demonstration.

 Benchmarks